tranngochoang/molecular-docs/docs/overview/geometry-model.markdown

 These files are specified as either 11 or 14 column ASCII text files with the schema below:

-- MOLECULE_NAME - Name of the molecule
+- MOLECULE_NAME - name of the molecule
-- SHAPE *Optional* - Shape of the molecule (Sphere or Ellipse)
+- SHAPE *Optional* - shape of the molecule (sphere or ellipse)
-- CHAIN_ID - Index for the chain
+- CHAIN_ID - index for the chain
-- STRAND_ID - Index for the strand (either left or right side of the DNA molecule)
+- STRAND_ID - index for the strand (either left or right side of the DNA molecule)
-- BP_INDEX - Index of the base pair in the volume (per chain)
+- BP_INDEX - index of the base pair in the volume (per chain)
 - SIZE_X *Optional* - semi-major x axis of ellipse (Å)
 - SIZE_Y *Optional* - semi-major y axis of ellipse (Å)
 - SIZE_Z *Optional* - semi-major z axis of ellipse (Å)